-- (C) Unlimited awards for participating in an invitational academic or fine arts contest which does not count on UIL standing, whether or not it is an activity which the UIL sponsors. - (D) Educational trips sponsored by the school. - (E) Scholarships for college or university enrollment if awarded at or after graduation from high school. - (3) Awards Students May Receive for Intraschool Competition.
+- (2) Awards Students May Receive.
+A student may not accept from any source other than the school attended or the school district, any award in money, product or service for competing in an interschool contest except as follows. - (A) A certificate, medal, trophy, ring, or other symbolic award for participating in any UIL activity which counts on UIL standing, if it is given: - by the school, or school district in accordance to the limitations in Section 480 (a)(1); - (ii) the District Executive Committee or the entity that organized the competition (i.e., the regional director or zone director; - (iii) the UIL or one of the professional, education organizations sanctioned by the UIL; or - (iv) an outside source approved by the school or school district. - (B) A medal, trophy, patch or other symbolic award for participating in an invitational athletic contest which does not count on UIL standing, in an activity which the UIL sponsors as listed in Section 380, if it is given by the organization conducting the contest or competition (Sports which are not sanctioned by the UIL, such as bowling, motorcycle racing or rodeo do not come under this rule). - (C) Unlimited awards for participating in an invitational academic or fine arts contest which does not count on UIL standing, whether or not it is an activity which the UIL sponsors. - (D) Educational trips sponsored by the school. - (E) Scholarships for college or university enrollment if awarded at or after graduation from high school. - (3) Awards Students May Receive for Intraschool Competition.
 A student may accept unlimited awards for participating in intraschool competition. - (b) LEAGUE STANDING DEFINED.
 For purposes of this rule, "counts on UIL standing" means any contest that causes an individual or team to advance toward a UIL district, bi-district, area, zone, regional or state championship. - (c) AMATEUR STATUS.
-See Section 441 for rules governing amateur athletic status. - (d) INDIRECT AWARD.
+Refer to Section 441 for rules governing amateur athletic status. - (d) INDIRECT AWARD.
 An award given to a second party to be held for later delivery to the student is considered received by the student when the award is given to the second party.
 This conduct is a violation by the member school or school district.